 BLM librarians have compiled a bibliography of publications relevant to wild horses and burros.
 Links are provided where available but access may be limited to BLM employees due to our subscription agreements.
 For assistance locating any of these publications, including those not available online, BLM employees should contact firstname.lastname@example.org.

-On this website, links to journals held by the BLM Library are organized alphabetically by title.
-Articles relevant to wild horses and burros are likely to be found in journals on our ecology, range, and wildlife lists.
+A searchable database of the BLM Library's journal holdings can be found on our e-Journal Portal.
+Articles relevant to wild horses and burros are likely to be found in ecology, range, and wildlife journals.